speakers

 Biography: Giuseppe De Ruvo is a doctoral candidate in moral philosophy at the University Vita-Salute del San Raffaele in Milan and a contributor to Limes, an Italian journal of geopolitics.
 In addition to teaching at the aforementioned university, his work focuses on critical theory of digital capitalism, the relationship between philosophy and geopolitics, and Sino-American technological competition.
 In addition to several articles in Italian and international scholarly journals, his publications include From Hegel to TikTok.
 Metaphysics and Geopolitics of Digital Capitalism (Ebs, 2022) and History and Philosophy of Geopolitics (Carocci 2024).
 He is currently editing the first Italian translation of Henry Kissinger’s Thesis on The Meaning of History.
 Reflections on Spengler, Toynbee and Kant (Mimesis).
 Accelerating the Collapse will be published by Mimesis in 2025.
 TikTok and geopolitics as a critique of life forms.
 In 2026, however, the monograph Elon Musk.
 Philosophy, Geopolitics, Industry.

-Andrea Enoch Bertolini, Scuola Superiore Sant’Anna
+Andrea Bertolini, Scuola Superiore Sant’Anna

 Paolo Soda, Università Campus Bio-Medico di Roma